-To explore the meaning of The High Priestess II in Tarot, you need understand that she is a woman directly in touch with God, however you choose to perceive your God/Goddess.
+To explore the meaning of The High Priestess II in Tarot, you need to understand that she is a woman directly in touch with God, however, you choose to perceive your God/Goddess.
 She is one who carries Truth, Vision, and Knowledge.
 Thereby it is the High Priestess who transforms this knowledge into wisdom and provides to those who seek.
 As merely an instrument, the High Priestess is of God, connected to His flow of energy, which makes her available to all.

 Meaning of the High Priestess in Tarot